-Halloween is a big day for many families – decorations, costumes, parties, trick or treating and family and friend gatherings now hallmark the day!
-Halloween, however, is often a bit scary for families with kids with chronic illnesses, including mitochondrial disease.
-The germ exposure, the cold (or sometimes hot) temperatures, energy demands of parties, social interactions, and even walking door to door, mobility issues, and treats that kids with GI issues cannot tolerate can all add to the stress of what is typically a fun day.
+Halloween is a big day for many families – decorations, costumes, parties, trick or treating, and gatherings now hallmark the day!
+Halloween, however, is often a bit scary for families with children who have chronic illnesses, including mitochondrial disease.
+Germ exposure, cold (or sometimes hot) temperatures, energy demands of parties and social interactions, mobility issues, treats that kids with GI issues cannot tolerate, even walking door to door, can all add to the stress of what is typically a fun day.

-We’d like to share these tips to keep Halloween safe for your family and to keep all the scary goblins away!
+We’d like to share these tips to keep Halloween safe for you and your family, and to keep all the scary goblins away!

 Energy – Make It Last

-Many kids with mito cannot eat candy but want the thrill of going door to door in search of tricks and treats!
-Some parents have suggested dropping off safe treats at neighborhood houses a few days prior to Halloween.
+Many children with Mito cannot eat candy, but really enjoy the thrill of dressing up and going door to door in search of tricks and treats!
+Some parents drop off safe treats at neighborhood houses a few days prior to Halloween.
 Small toys, books, coins, tickets, handmade coupons, safe foods, and other treats can easily replace candy!
-Allowing your child to be the one to HAND OUT candy to those coming to your house can be fun alternative to the demands of going door to door.
-Some hold a candy free party to avoid the issue!
-Others offer trade-ins for collected candy, which can be fun too!
+Allowing your child to be the one to HAND OUT candy to those coming to your house can be a fun alternative to the demands of going door to door.
+Perhaps you can host a candy- free party to avoid the issue!
+Businesses and parents are known to offer trade-ins for collected candy, which can be fun too!
 10 mini candy bars = Movie rental or new book.
-Giving up candy maybe a tough one, so plan ahead and think creatively!
+Giving up candy may be a tough one, so plan ahead and think creatively!

-Halloween falls during a germ filled time of year!
-Thinking about how you can decrease exposure!
-Hand washing is key, especially before eating, so wash hands (or use sanitizer/wipes) before that treat hits the lips!
-Kids tend to want to sample the treats at every stop, but waiting until hands and face are clean may just prevent that next virus from taking hold of your little one!
+Reduce your family’s Halloween germ exposure by following a few simple tips!
+Hand washing is key, especially before eating.
+Wash your hands (or use sanitizer/wipes) before that treat hits the lips!
+Kids tend to want to sample the treats at every stop, but waiting until hands and faces are clean may just prevent that next virus from taking hold of your little one!
 Classroom parties can serve up a dose of germs as well.
-Avoiding community dips, bowls of chips, and plates can decrease viral load.
-Having a child with mito prepare his/her plate first can help.
-Providing the classroom with foods that are safe for your child can help the child feel more included in the event!
+Having a child with Mito prepare his/her plate first can help.
+Providing the classroom or group with foods that are safe for your child can help the child feel more included in the event!
+Avoid community dips, bowls of chips, and plates to decrease viral load.